simonbengtsson/jsPDF-AutoTable/README.md

 **Generate PDF tables with javascript**

-Check out the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) to get an overview of what can be done with this plugin.
+Check out the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) or [examples](https://github.com/simonbengtsson/jsPDF-AutoTable/tree/master/examples) to get an overview of what can be done with this plugin.
 Example uses include participant tables, start lists, result lists etc.

 ![sample javascript table pdf](samples.png)